Posted on Leave a comment

 • Feeling disgusted, ashamed, and guilty about eating

-If your adult child has an eating disorder then she is in a lot of pain.
+If your adult child has an eating disorder, then she is in a lot of pain.
 And this pain goes beyond eating.
 Here are some of the signs of an eating disorder that have nothing to do with eating:

 • Avoiding social situations due to fear of being seen as “fat” and/or not wanting to be seen eating

-• Exhibiting signs of body shame like hiding her body in large clothing, trying to make her body as small as possible in social situations, etc.
+• Exhibiting signs of body shame like hiding her body in large clothing, trying to make her body appear as small as possible in social situations, etc.

 • Withdrawing from and avoiding close relationships